GSA-TTS/tts-tech-operations/terraform/README.md

    python migrate_label.py "<label before>" "<label after>"
    ```

-1. Copy and paste into the terminal to execute.
+1. Copy and paste the output into the terminal to execute.
 1. When running `terraform plan`/`apply`, it should show those labels being changed, not removed+added.